guilherme0893/online_store/README.md

 # Future updates

-Fix problems of page loading when choosing different product categories

 Create the checkout page

-Complete remove item button
+Complete remove item button (the item is removed but the page is not refreshed)